Home Remedies for Toenail Fungus (2026): What Actually Works Fast — And What to Avoid

 feet soaking in apple cider vinegar and warm water as a home remedy for toenail fungus.

-ACV creates an acidic environment that slows fungal growth.
+ACV creates an acidic environment that can slow fungal growth.

 • Mix equal parts ACV + warm water